-Rio2 is a mining company with a focus on development and mining operations with a team that has proven technical skills as well as successful capital markets track record.
+Rio2 is a mining company focused on development and mining operations with a team that has proven technical skills and a successful capital markets track record.
 Rio2 is focused on taking its Fenix Gold Project ("the Project") in Chile to production in the shortest possible timeframe based on a staged development strategy.
-Rio2 and its wholly owned subsidiary, Fenix Gold Limitada, are companies with the highest environmental standards and responsibility with the firm conviction that it is possible to develop mining projects that respect the three pillars (Social, Environment, and Economics) of sustainable development.
-As related companies, we reaffirm our commitment to apply environmental standards beyond those that are mandated by regulators, seeking to protect and preserve the environment of the territories that we operate in.
+Rio2 and its wholly owned subsidiary, Fenix Gold Limitada, are companies with the highest environmental standards and responsibility with the firm conviction that it is possible to develop mining projects that respect the three pillars (Social, Environment, and Economics) of responsible development.
+We reaffirm our commitment to apply environmental standards beyond those that are mandated by regulators, seeking to protect and preserve the environment of the territories that we operate in.